 Marilyn Palmer: Board Member

-Marilyn joined the Board in June of 2015 and is an artist who specializes in portrait paintings.
-Born in Illinois, she has lived in Cortland since 1968, and can still remember seeing The 1890 House Museum (when it was still a private residence) for the first time and how impressed she was by its beauty and size – “It has to be a Castle!”
-“I am thrilled I was asked to join the Board of Trustees at the 1890 House, and honored to be participating in the restoration and preservation of the Museum.”
+Marilyn joined the board in June of 2015 and is an artist who specializes in portrait paintings.
+Born in Illinois, she has lived in Cortland since 1968, and can still remember seeing the 1890 House Museum (when it was still a private residence) for the first time and how impressed she was by its beauty and size – “It has to be a castle!”
+“I am thrilled i was asked to join the Board of Trustees at the 1890 House Museum, and honored to be participating in the restoration and preservation of the Museum.”

 Content Coming Soon!

 Jerry Wilcox: Board Member

 Jerry has been with the Museum since 2006 who resides in Marathon, New York.
 A retired public school art teacher, he is now auctioneer and owner of Marathon Auction Sales & Services.
 In addition, he is owner of Riverbend Antique Center also located in Marathon, New York.
 “The 1890 House is a Grand Victorian Building Located in Cortland, NY.
 Due to my business dealings, it was a perfect place for me to feel right at home and felt a need to be part of the place.”
 In his “spare time”, Jerry is personally a Collector of Antiques and enjoys Music & The Arts.
 He recently published a book on Collecting Majolica “Majolica Pottery – The Thrill of The Hunt” and is writing another on “The Artist’s of Marathon, NY – 1930 to present!”

 Dan joined the Board in August of 2014 and has become a great asset to the rest of the Board and the Museum staff.
 He is a consultant with Ambit Energy and can be seen jumping in to help out with many different projects around the Museum.